minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

     SQL>
     ```

-    When you applying the transform, invoke either the `DBMS_SQL`.`PARSE` procedure or the subprograms in the `DBMS_PARALLEL_EXECUTE` package.
+    When you applying the transform, you can invoke either the `DBMS_SQL`.`PARSE` procedure or the subprograms in the `DBMS_PARALLEL_EXECUTE` package.
 The latter is recommended if you have a lot of data.
 The subprograms enable you to incrementally update the data in a large table in parallel, in two high-level steps:

     - Group sets of rows in the table into smaller chunks.

-    - Apply the desired `UPDATE` statement to the chunks in parallel, committing each time you have finished processing a chunk.
+    - Apply the desired UPDATE statement to the chunks in parallel, committing each time you have finished processing a chunk.

     The advantages are: